sampsyo/cs6120/content/blog/2023-12-11-jitnic/index.md

 This emphasizes the importance of tuning the cache size - which could potentially dynamically change depending on the program.
 It also shows that the replacement policy can potentially affect the probability of experiencing cache thrashing.
 In practice, we find XDP programs to be quite short and not have many conditions, meaning a small trace cache can fit most possible traces.

-Despite the limitations in conducting a thorough evaluation of real system performance, we conclude with a key observation: even a simple stateless filtering program can – with few traces compiled onto the NIC – significantly reduce end to end latency (by avoiding DMA and the kernel networking stack), reduce contention on the PCIE and memory buses, and save on CPU cycles.
+Despite the limitations in conducting a thorough evaluation of real system performance, we conclude with a key observation: even a simple stateless filtering program can – with few traces compiled onto the NIC – significantly reduce end to end latency (by avoiding DMA and the kernel networking stack), reduce contention on the PCIe and memory buses, and save on CPU cycles.

 ## Optimizations and Future work

 Currently, our system does not very closely resemble a realistic hardware implementation.
 There are several steps that remain in order to port our software simulator to a real NIC.
 First and foremost, we must design the instruction set that will be executed by the pipeline; this is where we will have maximum flexibility in optimizing performance.
 At this point, we are considering how to compile eBPF to a very long instruction width (VLIW) architecture, which exploits the instruction-level parallelism in a program by deciding statically which instructions can be executed in parallel.
-Many of the memory accesses in eBPF programs–those to packet headers, for example, can be easily parallelized.
+Many of the memory accesses in eBPF programs--those to packet headers, for example--can be easily parallelized.
 We will also have to nail down the exact structure of the pipeline, possibly testing different layouts to observe which is most effective.
 This will require deciding how many memory units are in the pipeline, for example.

 The lowering to a VLIW instruction set is also why we decided against focusing on optimizing eBPF itself; the eBPF bytecode produced by clang is already tightly optimized, and additional optimizations at this level would likely not be exceedingly fruitful.

 Additionally, we will have to examine the behavior of more eBPF programs to decide upon how to best deal with the difficulties resulting from a realistic distributed memory model, as opposed to the unrealistic shared memory model we currently operate under.
-Coordination between the host and NIC to ensure memory consistency would be extremely costly, and like outweigh the benefits of JIT’ing code at all.
+Coordination between the host and NIC to ensure memory consistency would be extremely costly, and likely outweigh the benefits of JIT’ing code at all.

 ## GAI Acknowledgement